-A "confined space" generally may be defined as any space which is large enough and configured such that an employee can bodily enter and perform assigned work, has limited or restricted means for entry or exit, and is a space not designed for continuous employee occupancy.
-Confined spaces at VIMS/SMS include sewers, pits/sumps, underground chemical waste and septic tanks, deep trenches (over 4 feet deep), voids/bilges on vessels, and elevator shafts, among others.
+A confined space generally may be defined as any space which is (1) large enough and configured such that an employee can bodily enter and perform assigned work, (2) has limited or restricted means for entry or exit, and (3) is a space not designed for continuous employee occupancy.
+Confined spaces at VIMS/SMS include sewers, pits/sumps, underground chemical waste and septic tanks, deep trenches (over 4 feet deep), voids/bilges on vessels, and elevator shafts.

 The general rule is do not enter any confined space without knowing what is in it, what was in it, and what will be done in the space.
 One must be properly trained and equipped before entry including rescue.

 The Director for Safety and Environmental Programs is responsible for the confined space entry and rescue program at VIMS/SMS.
 Supervisors are responsible for ensuring the mandatory confined space entry or hazardous area entry permit is completed prior to initiation of any work in these areas.
 Specific information on the entry permit will be found in paragraph III.
-All personnel entering a confined or hazardous space shall receive the OSHA mandated reentry training by either their immediate on-site supervisor or the Assistant to the Dean and Director for Safety and Environmental Programs.
+All personnel entering a confined or hazardous space shall receive the OSHA mandated re-entry training by either their immediate on-site supervisor or the Director of Safety and Environmental Programs.

 B. Flammable Gases, Vapors, and Mists - The presence of these materials at levels above 10% of the Lower Flammable Limit (LFL) is considered hazardous.
 Most sampling instruments are calibrated to signal an alarm at this level.